 These were my exact thoughts as I browsed my library’s digital catalog of books and stumbled across Ramsey’s The Total Money Makeover.

 It was late at night and similar to mindlessly browsing Netflix I thought, what the heck.
 I borrowed the Kindle version and reluctantly started to read.

 For context, my wife and owe more student loans than most houses are worth.
 We began 2020 with $26,000 in credit card and personal loan debt.
 And, we have hardly any savings.
-So you can understand the skeptical side of me who doubted Dave Ramsay could help improve our situation.
+So you can understand the skeptical side of me who doubted Dave Ramsey could help improve our situation.

 “Energy, thrift, and diligence are how wealth is built, not dumb luck.”
 Alright, I see where you’re getting at.